Pecan Snowball Cookies

 Step 1: Cream Butter and Powdered Sugar

-We’re going to start by creaming together the butter with the powdered sugar and the vanilla extract.
-It is important that the butter is at room temperature so that it can easily be creamed.
+Start by creaming together the butter with powdered sugar and vanilla extract.
+It is important that the butter is at a soft, room temperature so that it can easily be creamed.

-After the butter and sugar are creamed, you can mix in the flour and salt followed by the chopped toasted pecans.
-You don’t want to mix too much at this point or your cookies can become too dry and tough.
+After the butter and sugar are creamed, mix in the flour and salt followed by the chopped toasted pecans.
+You don’t want to over-mix at this point or your cookies can become dry and tough.

 Step 3: Shape and Bake